sv3nio/Singing-Bell/README.md

 <img alt="Singing Bell Demo" src="/img/singing-bell-a.jpg" width="400">

 ## Usage
-This is an advanced project requiring skills in: microelectronics, Python, application design and 3D printing.
+This is a medium-difficulty project requiring skills in: microelectronics, Python, application design and 3D printing.
 A working implementation will need:

 - A CircuitPython compatible microcontroller running [CircuitPython 8 or higher](https://circuitpython.org/).
 Get libraries from [here](https://github.com/adafruit/circuitpython).
 - A 5v servo motor to swing the mallet (or comparable alternative).